Boston, Massachusetts Surgical Infection Lawyers

 You should not spend another moment stressing and worrying about how to pay for your mounting medical bills, rehabilitation costs, and lost wages because you are not able to return to work.
 At Crowe & Mulvey, LLP, we will hold the responsible party accountable for your injuries and recover the maximum amount of compensation you need to avoid financial ruin.

 We will treat your case with the care and attention it deserves, so you can focus on your health and recovery and move forward with your life.
-To discuss the details of your case with one of our surgical error lawyers, contact us today at (617) 426-4488 for a free, confidential consultation.
+To discuss the details of your case with one of our surgical error lawyers, contact us today at (617) 426-4488 or online for a free, confidential consultation.